EricCJoyce/Neuron-C/examples/mnist/README.md

 ## 5. Compare Results

 **compare.py** is a sanity check.
 We want to be sure that what the Neuron-C model outputs is the same as what the Keras model outputs.

+## Conclusion

+Take care when designing your training model in Keras and when writing your own code to absorb exported weights.
+This is not a one-size-fits-all solution.
+Thoughtfully design your model, and then mindfully translate its weights.